K1RUN/inverse_bio_ode_solver/README.md

 Project demo is available via Docker image https://hub.docker.com/r/k1run/inverse_bio_ode_solver

-To run it, docker service must be running on your current machine The project uses matplotlib to draw plots, so GUI is needed:
+To run it, docker service must be running on your current machine.
+The project uses matplotlib to draw plots, so GUI is needed:
 ```shell
 docker run -it --user=$(id -u $USER):$(id -g $USER) \